Let’s face it, marketing can be hard! In each marketing blog post, we hope you’ll find the information you need for your business marketing success.

 The Heavens Parted and Delivered the Brand Book

-In December, I wrote a quick blog post called “Does Your Brand have a Brand Book?” in response to The Santa Brand Book from Quietroom.
-Since then, that post has been the most frequently visited post on the Finding Brand Blog, and it’s obvious that there is a significant need for a brand guidelines template.
+In December, I wrote a quick blog post called “Does Your Brand Have a Brand Book?” in response to The Santa Brand Book from Quietroom.
+Since then, that post has been the most frequently visited post on the Finding Brand Blog, and it’s evident that there is a significant need for a brand guidelines template.
 The…

 Read More about The Heavens Parted and Delivered the Brand Book

-What is a Facebook ‘like’ worth, is always a hot topic, so many different perspectives and rarely can you find the same answer with the same dollar figure attached to it.
-There are so many different variables, like what business you are in.
-Social Media has proven to be a GREAT medium to get the…
+What a Facebook ‘like’ is worth is always a hot topic.
+There are many different perspectives, and you rarely find the same answer with the exact dollar figure attached.
+There are so many other variables, like what business you are in.
+Social Media has proven to be a GREAT medium to get the word out…

-Read More about 3 Must-Not-Miss Components for a Non-Profit Brand
+Read More about 3 Essential Components for a Non-Profit Branding Strategy

 Informational Marketing: Position Your Brand as a Knowledge Hub

-One of the most powerful ways you can (and should) use your brand is to position it as an informational marketing resource for your customers.
-Think about it: every one of us accumulates a significant amount of information/trivia in our given field simply because we work in that field.
-Remember when you were relatively new…
+One of the most potent ways you can (and should) use your brand is to position it as an informational marketing resource for your customers.
+Think about it: every one of us accumulates significant information/trivia in our given field simply because we work there.
+Remember when you were relatively new to your field, and every…

 Read More about Informational Marketing: Position Your Brand as a Knowledge Hub

-I’m not quite sure how I came across this hilarious post today from The Quietroom about their Santa brand book, but I’m glad I did — for several reasons.
-First (and most obviously) it’s hilarious!
-Having written some of these brand books myself, I have to say — this is the brand book I always wished…
+I recently stumbled upon this hilarious brand book from The Quietroom about their Santa brand book, and I’m glad I did for several reasons.
+First and foremost, it’s funny!
+Having written a few brand books myself, I can confidently say this is the book I’ve always wished I could write—one that doesn’t take itself too…

-Read More about Does Your Brand Have a Brand Book?
+Read More about Brand Book Tutorial: Does Your Brand Have a Brand Book?